 Shorts/skirts/jumpers/skorts/dresses shall be worn no shorter than three inches above the kneecap.
-Leggings, tights or hosiery can be worn underneath dresses, skirts, or shorts.
+Leggings, tights or hosiery can be worn underneath dresses, skirts, or shorts, or be covered by a shirt that is at least thigh length.